I am a BJJ blue belt, and have been training for five and a half years. I am an assistant coach, and a national masters gold medalist.

 Gi BJJ Is Where the Tradition Started

-There are other families that were involved with BJJ in the early days, and today, even the belt system has changed a lot; the core system recognised by the IBJJF, who are one of the leading competition promoters in the sport, is:
+There are other families that were involved with BJJ in the early days, and today, even the belt system has changed a lot; the core system recognised by the IBJJF, which is one of the leading competition promoters in the sport, is:

 There is a separate set of belts for kids, taking them from white belt up to green belt with a black stripe, but the above is the 'core' set of belts for adults.